 What is the difference between the gauges of the garage door?

 The gauge of a garage door distinguishes the thickness of the metal sheet used to construct the door.
 The gauge of the door is important when you are considering the durability and strength for a long-lasting door.
 As with any feature of longer lasting durability, the cost of a thicker gauge garage door is more than a lower gauge door.
-Depending on the gauge of the door, the weight will vary, which will determine the type of hardware necessary to operate the door.
+So, depending on the gauge of the door, the weight will vary.
+And this will determine the type of hardware necessary to operate the door.
 Garage door gauges are typically described as 24-gauge, 25-gauge, and 26-gauge.
-The lower the gauge number, the thicker the metal in the garage door.
+Consequently, the lower the gauge number, the thicker the metal in the garage door.

 There are five primary types of garage door installation services that you can choose from depending on your personal style, budget, and property goals.
 And while it may seem overwhelming, remember that any type of new garage door is going to increase the curb appeal and the value of your home immediately.
 The chart below outlines each style and its characteristics.